-I have worked for over 20 years as a school psychologist in local school districts.
+I have been practicing school psychology for the past 23 years in the area of Southern Illinois and have worked as a district MTSS Supervisor as well.
 I attended Bradley University where I earned a B.A. in Psychology and later earned a M.A. in Child/Clinical Psychology from SIUE and then a Specialist Degree in School Psychology from SIUE.
 I later returned to the University of McKendree where I completed a M.A. in Educational Administration.
-Aside from a busy career working with students, I have also served on the O'Fallon District 90 School Board (10 years) and have taught graduate education classes at the University of McKendree in the past.
-I am excited to currently be teaching at SIUE.
+Aside from a busy career working with students, I have also served on the O'Fallon District 90 School Board for the past nine years and previously taught graduate education classes at the University of McKendree.
+This will be my third year teaching for SIUE.

-On a personal note, I have been happily married for 21 years and have 4 wonderful children (Allie - 19, Sarah - 17, Maya -17, and Mariah - 17.
+On a personal note, I have been happily married for 22 years and have 4 wonderful children (Allie - 20, Sarah - 18, Maya -18, and Mariah - 17.
 My oldest daughter attends college at Notre Dame.
-My twins and adopted daughter are currently Seniors at OTHS.
-As a family we love to vacation together and enjoy hiking in the outdoors (well maybe the kids don't like that as much as I would like - but they do it anyway).
+My other three children are seniors at O'Fallon Township Highschool.
+As a family we love to vacation together and enjoy hiking through the outdoors (well maybe the kids don't like that as much as I would like - but they do it anyway).
 I am looking forward to a great 8 weeks with this class and getting to know each of you better.